rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 *   Gather following data by statistics,combination/permutations or approximations, or proability theory

-    *   Gather/calculate Group true mean µ
+    *   Gather/compute the true mean µ
-    *   Gather/calculate Group true standard deviation σ
+    *   Gather/compute Group true standard deviation σ
+    *   get the sample size

+From the data point above, you can calculate the probability of a given sample data point.

 In real life, find out the base standard deviation is usually difficult.